 an alternative thought experiment by Nikola Danaylov

-“The Earth does not belong to man; man belongs to Earth.
+The Earth does not belong to man; man belongs to Earth.
 Man did not weave the web of life; he is merely a strand in it.
-Whatever he does to the web, he does to himself.”
+Whatever he does to the web, he does to himself.
 Chief Seattle

 We are story-telling animals.
 And all of history is the human story, our story.
-So, if today we are at the precipice of the singularly most disruptive change in how we live, how we organize ourselves collectively, and how we relate to the rest of the world, then we were led to this point by the story we have told ourselves – about who we are, where we are going and what is our proper place in the universe.
+So, if today we are at the precipice of the singularly most disruptive change in how we live, how we organize ourselves collectively, and how we relate to the rest of the world, then we were led to this point by the story we have told ourselves – about who we are, where we’re coming from, where we are going and what is our proper place in the universe.

 We also moved from a view where “mother nature” was the all-powerful giver and taker to a view where we could and should “master” or “conquer” her.
 So now we are the wise giver and taker of life.
 And it is right and proper it is so.
 Because we are Homo Sapiens – the “wise man.”
-[A Freudian Oedipus-complex at the scale of our civilization?!]
+[A Freudian Oedipus complex at the scale of our civilization?!]
 And that is also a result of the myth that humanity isn’t a part of nature, but apart from it.

-1. The myth of progress.
+1. The story of progress.